 He's the only one.

-They also say that Trump's bullying, and here's the payoff, authoritarian strongman personality, might have been just exactly what they needed for the situation.
+They also say that Trump's bullying, and here's the payoff, authoritarian, strongman personality might have been just exactly what they needed for the situation.

 Has anybody ever said that before?

-Then maybe this whole authoritarian strongman thing is a lot better than you thought it was.
+That maybe this whole authoritarian strongman thing is a lot better than you thought it was.

 Could it be, and here's the fun part.

-He's he's a power hungry guy.
+He's a power-hungry guy.

 I feel like the more they talked him up as a powerful leader, the closer he got to being able to bully both sides into a deal.

-Maybe um so here's the part I predicted.
+So here's the part I predicted.

 And then he did it.